engage in deep thought, consideration, or debate

 scorching his soul like a silver dollar in a fool’s pocket, was the memory of Baby Suggs—the mountain to his sky.

-the quality of being honorable and having a good name
+the quality of having a good name

 It was the memory of her and the